Q: Briefly introduce yourself.

 Q: How has your education prepared you for this job?

 A: For any job, relevant education is essential.
 I had applied to the Fellowship Program in 2017 as well when I had just graduated from university, but my application wasn’t accepted.
 Later I took some courses from KPITB related to IoT and data analysis and also completed a project with UNDP on SDG goals.
 I also took courses on Coursera that paved the way for me to get enrolled in the current Fellowship.

-I am very proud to be a part of the IPMS Support team working on data analysis and support work with the Department of Health KP on COVID-19 relief activities.
+I am very proud that I was a part of the IPMS Support team and got the chance to work on the data analysis and support work for COVID-19 relief activities.

 Q: You have been an IoT device expert.
 Tell us something about IoT devices and how they can be applied in the government sector?

 A: IoT can be used in the agricultural sector, to help farmers automate their farming, water direction and percentage, soil testing, weather forecasting, and a lot more to improve the productivity of agriculture.
 IoT devices can also be used to monitor and save water and energy consumption, as well as traffic.